 We all strive to live our lives with meaning and a real sense of purpose and as we reflect, the things we will value most in our lives will be our relationships and the experiences we have shared with people we care about.
-Understanding what drives us, our why, becomes the most important foundation we can put in place as we embark on securing our financial futures.
+Understanding what drives us, aka, the power of why, becomes the most important foundation we can put in place as we embark on securing our financial futures.

 When it comes to our wealth, Sinek’s golden circle is just as powerful.
 Most of us can clearly state what we are doing with our money.
 For example we might hear someone say, ‘I run my own self-managed superannuation fund’, or ‘I negatively gear properties’.
 Some investors may even have a clear idea of how they manage their self-managed fund.
 They may say something like, “Well, I subscribe to such and such a newsletter and from that I get stock ideas, and …’.